dms-vep/dms-vep-pipeline/test_example/data/README.md

 ## Illumina barcode sequencing

 [barcode_runs.csv](barcode_runs.csv): List of Illumina barcode runs.

+## Site numbering
+[site_numbering_map.csv](site_numbering_map.csv): Maps sequential 1, 2, ... numbering of the gene to a "reference" numbering scheme that represents the standard naming of sites for this gene.

+## Neutralization standard barcodes
+[neutralization_standard_barcodes.csv](neutralization_standard_barcodes.csv) barcodes for the neutralization standard.

 ## Configuration for `polyclonal` fitting
 [polyclonal_config.yaml](polyclonal_config.yaml) specifies how the analysis with [polyclonal](https://jbloomlab.github.io/polyclonal/) is done.